ncatlab/nlab-content/pages/3961.md

 +-- {: .proof}
 ###### Proof

-Along the lines of the above proposition, we compute first $1 + 1 = 2$ and then conclude with
+Along the lines of the above proposition, we use equation \eqref{firstequation} and then conclude with

 $$
   2 + 1 = 3